data-lessons/library-sql/_episodes/01-introduction.md

 ## Introduction to SQLite Manager

+SQLite Manager is a Firefox add-on, which you need to install.
+Point your Firefox browser to [https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/) and click 'Add to Firefox'.

 Let's all open the database we downloaded in SQLite Manager by clicking on the open file icon.